prudvikeshav/KodeKloudEngineer/Kubernetes/Kubernetes LEMP Setup.md

      - MYSQL_ROOT_PASSWORD, MYSQL_DATABASE, MYSQL_USER, MYSQL_PASSWORD and MYSQL_HOST.
 Take their values from the secrets you created.
 Please make sure to use env field (do not use envFrom) to define the name-value pair of environment variables.

-- Create a node port type service lemp-service to expose the web application, nodePort must be 30008.
+- Create a node port type service *lemp-service* to expose the web application, nodePort must be *30008*.

-- Create a service for mysql named mysql-service and its port must be 3306.
+- Create a service for mysql named *mysql-service* and its port must be *3306*.

-- We already have a /tmp/index.php file on jump_host server.
+- We already have a */tmp/index.php* file on jump_host server.

-     - Copy this file into the nginx container under document root i.e /app and replace the dummy values for mysql related variables with the environment variables you have set for mysql related parameters.
+     - Copy this file into the nginx container under document root i.e */app *and replace the dummy values for mysql related variables with the environment variables you have set for mysql related parameters.
 Please make sure you do not hard code the mysql related details in this file, you must use the environment variables to fetch those values.

-     - Once done, you must be able to access this website using Website button on the top bar, please note that you should see Connected successfully message while accessing this page.
+     - Once done, you must be able to access this website using *Website* button on the top bar, please note that you should see Connected successfully message while accessing this page.

-# **Solution:**
+## Solution:

-First we need to create kubernetes generic secrets for mysql related values.
+First, we need to create Kubernetes generic secrets for MySQL-related values.

 ```bash
 kubectl create secret generic mysql-root-pass --from-literal=password=R00t